Problems

 Decision summary

-Carry enough cash for arrival transport, a first meal, and one backup day, then size the rest of the buffer to the destination: small for card-first, moderate for mixed, larger for cash-heavy.
+Carry enough cash for arrival transport, a first meal, and one backup day, then size the rest of the buffer to the destination type: small for card-first, moderate for mixed, larger for cash-heavy.

 Last updated